wtchen/datatools-ui/docs/user/publishing-feeds.md

 ![Auto-publish settings](../img/auto-publish-feed.png)

-In the list of feed sources, feeds that are set to be auto-published have an indicator displayed the feed name.
+In the list of feed sources, feeds that are set to be auto-published have an indicator displayed below the feed name.

 ![Auto-publish status](../img/auto-publish-status.png)